scoskey/m314/homework.md

 * Slide under my door
 * Via Dropbox [link](https://www.dropbox.com/request/7g3uNNOWtplL9eAIZkRN)

+## Homework 7, due Tuesday, Feb 27 at 4:30pm

+* Ex 10.1
+* Ex 10.3
+* Re-do one problem from the exam that you skipped or got fewer than 3 points on.
+I will add 7 points to your score for a correct solution.

 ## Homework 6, due Wednesday, Feb 21 in class

 * Ex 9.1